ccrownhill/riscv_cpu/rtl/README.md

 	* added immediate encoding for U-type instructions to `SignExtend`
 	* worked together with rest of Team to debug our code and run the tests

+### Pipelined CPU

+Pipelining was done completely by me so I was the author of all the modules for it:

+* all the top level modules for every stage
+* `ForwardingUnit.sv`
+* `HazardDetectionUnit.sv`
+* ...

+### Single level caching

+Authored:

+* `Cache.sv` in `writeback_caching` branch
+* `Memory.sv` as top level module for cache and main memory (I designed the interface between them and to the CPU)
+* `HazardDetectionUnit.sv` to stall when `Memory` is not ready yet.

+Coauthored:

+* `Cache.sv` implementation for write through (in `main` branch).
+I modified the state machine slightly and fixed all the errors I found when debugging and integrating it
+* `MainMemory.sv`: fix problems and debugging

+### Multilevel Caching

+In `neumann_multilevel` branch.

+This was completely done by me so all modules were also created by me.
+The more important ones include:

+* `L2Cache.sv`
+* `L1Instr.sv`
+* `L1Data.sv`
+* `IFStage.sv` to deal with new stalling conditions, e.g. on forbidden read, etc. (see README in root directory)

 ## Orlan Forshaw (ManofRenown)
 Main Modules: